A290/A590

 image

-Your overall averages for "Attendance" are also confirmed accurate.
+• Your overall Canvas averages for "Attendance" are confirmed accurate.
 For "Attendance" there were 16 possible class meetings.
-This includes the two days I was ill where everyone was counted present.
-If you had an excused absence, either with documentation, or as your "PTO" day, it counted neither for nor against you.
-I explained this in class today.
-The class Attendance average was 94.95%, with 14 100s, 2 in the 90s, 2 in the 80s, 1 in the 70s, and 1 in the 60s.
-As noted in class, if your attendance average is low, you should not expect a high "ACTIVE Course Engagement" score when those are posted next Monday.
+This includes the three days I was ill where everyone was counted present (if you had not missed the meeting before or multiple meetings earlier in the term).
+If you had an excused absence, either with documentation, or as your one allowed "PTO" day (see Course Guidelines), it counted neither for nor against you.
+The class Attendance average was 86.67%, with 3 100s, 1 in the 90s, 1 in the 80s, 0 in the 70s, and 2 in the 60s.
+As previously noted in class, if your attendance average is low, you should not expect a high "ACTIVE Course Engagement" score when those are posted next Monday.
 The Averages on Canvas are correct, but rounded.
-In my records, they are stored to two decimal places for greater accuracy.
+In my records, they are stored to six decimal places for greater accuracy.
 This means your "92" on Canvas could well be a 92.31 and your "87" on Canvas could well be an 86.67.
 Canvas rounds up or down for Attendance, but I will not when calculating the final averages.

-PLEASE NOTE: If you have any questions about these averages, you must contact me by 5pm tomorrow, Friday, March 1, 2024.
+PLEASE NOTE: If you have any questions about your Attendance or your MINIU/JIT/CAT averages, you must contact me by 3pm tomorroe, Friday, March 7, 2025.
+While I will not be able to reply, I will consider your request or answer your question, if it arrives by this deadline.
 After that, these averages will be final and official.

-The course average for the Programs was 89.90%.
-There was 1 average of 100, 13 averages in the 90s, 3 in the 80s, 1 in the 70s, 1 in the 60s, and 1 below 60, due to primarily to missed work.
+The course average for the Programs was 82.36%.
+There were 0 averages of 100, 4 averages in the 90s, 1 in the 80s, 0 in the 70s, 1 in the 60s, and 1 below 60, due to primarily to missed work.
 While we have shared most of the code in this course for the PROGRAMS, this is still an excellent performance for the class as a whole.
 Good work!

 I have confirmed the PROGRAMS average shown in the Canvas Gradebook for each student matches my records.

 • AI contact information and preferred appointment times now available.
-You will now find the contact information and preferred appointment times for the 3 AIs in A290/A590 C/Unix, Abhijith, Prajwal, and Sumanth, are on the Course website Homepage just below the section with announcements.
+You will now find the contact information and preferred appointment times for the AIs in A290/A590 C/Unix, Nikhil and Sreya, are on the Course website Homepage just below the section with announcements.
 Please note that "preferred appointment time" means just that.
-These are the times it is the most likely each one of them will be able to meet with you to answer questions that cannot be answered electronically.
-I do not ask them to hold office hours, as that is not a very effective use of ther time.
-If you have a question about an Individual Homework PROGRAMS or ASSIGNMENTS (with restrictions), you are welcome to contact any of them to set up an appointment either in person or virtually.
+These are the times it is the most likely each of them will be able to meet with you to answer questions that cannot be answered electronically.
+I do not ask them to hold office hours, as that is not a very effective use of their time.
+If you have a question about an Individual Homework PROGRAM or ASSIGNMENT (with restrictions), you are welcome to contact either of them to set up an appointment either in person or virtually.
 Keep in mind we expect appointments to be kept and a missed appointment without notice may impact your options for future appointments.
-We will discuss this further in class tomorrow.
+We will discuss this further in class today.

 image